Roboflow 100-VL

 CVPR 2025 Workshop

-Roboflow 100 Vision Language (RF100-VL) is the first benchmark to ask, “How well does your VLM do in understanding the real world?”
-In pursuit of this question, RF100-VL introduces 100 open source datasets containing object detection bounding boxes and multimodal few shot instruction image-text pairs across novel image domains.
+Roboflow 100 Vision Language (RF100-VL) is the first benchmark to ask, “How well does your VLM understand the real world?”
+In pursuit of this question, RF100-VL introduces 100 open source datasets containing object detection bounding boxes and multimodal few shot instruction with visual examples and rich textual descriptions across novel image domains.
 The dataset is comprised of 164,149 images and 1,355,491, annotations across seven domains, including aerial, biological, and industrial imagery.
 1693 labeling hours were spent labeling, reviewing, and preparing the dataset.

 Abstract

 Vision-language models (VLMs) trained on internet-scale data achieve remarkable zero-shot detection performance on common objects like car, truck, and pedestrian.
-However, state-of-the-art models still struggle to generalize to out- of-distribution tasks (e.g. material property estimation, defect detection, and contextual action recognition) and imaging modalities (e.g. X-rays, thermal-spectrum data, and aerial images) not typically found in their pre-training.
-Rather than simply re-training VLMs on more data, we argue that out-of-domain generalization can be principally addressed through the lens of few-shot learning by aligning VLMs to new concepts with annotation instructions containing a few visual examples and rich textual descriptions.
-To this end, we introduce Roboflow-VL, a large-scale collection of 100 multi-modal datasets with diverse concepts not commonly found in VLM pre-training.
-Notably, state-of-the-art models like GroundingDINO and Qwen2.5-VL achieve less than 1% AP on many domains in Roboflow-VL.
-Our code and dataset are available on GitHub and Roboflow.
+However, state-of-the-art models still struggle to generalize to out-of-distribution tasks (e.g. material property estimation, defect detection, and contextual action recognition) and imaging modalities (e.g. X-rays, thermal-spectrum data, and aerial images) not typically found in their pre-training.
+Rather than simply re-training VLMs on more visual data (the dominant paradigm for few-shot learning), we argue that one should align VLMs to new concepts with annotation instructions containing a few visual examples and rich textual descriptions.
+To this end, we introduce Roboflow100-VL, a large-scale collection of 100 multi-modal datasets with diverse concepts not commonly found in VLM pre-training.
+Notably, state-of-the-art models like GroundingDINO and Qwen2.5-VL achieve less than 2% zero-shot accuracy on challenging medical imaging datasets within Roboflow100-VL, demonstrating the need for few-shot concept alignment.

 Explore the Dataset